-The Young Alumni Award, reestablished in 2012, recognizes an alumna or alumnus younger than 35 who has demonstrated outstanding service and achievement as a humanitarian, professional and/or volunteer in his or her chosen endeavor.
-Service, commitment, integrity and success are the key factors in choosing the recipient of this award.
+The Young Alumni Award, re-established in 2012, recognizes alumni younger than 35 years of age who have contributed outstanding service and achievement as humanitarians and/or professionals in their chosen endeavor.
+Service, commitment, integrity and success are the key factors in making these awards.
+The 2019 winner was Newton Taylor Babb ’15 of Greensboro, N.C.